AnyaPopkova/JETP_2D/README.md

 The repository contains files:
 1. Jupyter Notebook with neural network code
-2. Example of a used dataset (the dataset is self-assembled based on experimental results, so it cannot be posted to the public)
+2. Example of a used dataset (the dataset is self-assembled based on experimental results, so it cannot be fully posted to the public)